muztanger/aoc2023/README.md

 # Advent of Code 2023

-Starting out by using javascript.
-Lerning experience.
+This year I am learning javascript.

 ## Run the code
 The following example runs day 1